ltriay/proxy/armbian.md

 ```
 - Client has configured proxy
 ```
-Browser             --> | ---------------> e2guardian --> squid3 --> | --> outside world
+Browser             --> | --> iptables --> e2guardian --> squid3 --> | --> outside world
 ```

-Therefore https connexions on clients not using proxy configuration will not be filtered.
+- Https connexions on clients not using proxy configuration will not be filtered.
+- Iptables is in charge of filtering blacklisted IPs.
+- Name resolution facility is in charge of filtering blacklisted domain names.
+- E2guardian is in charge of filtering content based on keywords for unencrypted connexions.

+SSL termination / SSL bump can be activated, it allow decrypt SSL, therefore filtering on keywords is available even with https.
+But beware of the consequences.

 ## Building Squid with ssl support
 Squid3 for Debian isn't build with ssl support.
 We must rebuild it.